The information in this article can be downloaded for printing out:

 - The mobile app setup is now complete, so click the Next button on your computer.

-- Add your mobile phone number as a back-up, and click Finished.
+- Add your mobile phone number as a back-up and click Finished.

 - Signing in will send a notification to your phone.
 Approve this on your phone.
+(Remember that your phone needs mobile data or Wi-Fi switched on and notifications enabled for the Microsoft Authenticator app so that it can receive the notification).

 - You can also tick the box on the prompt to stay signed in while your computer is on.